Askar0/ThePlanetCrafter-Plugins/README.md

 :arrow_down_small: Download files from the releases: https://github.com/askar0/ThePlanetCrafter-Plugins/releases/latest

 ```
-Note: 11/23/2023 - (Mods/Plugins Under Construction) - Some testing files have be uploaded.
+Note: 11/23/2023 - (Mods/Plugins Under Construction) - Some testing files have been uploaded.
           These will need testing and possibly additional updates before release versions will be made available.
 ```